nicky-nym/nicky-nym.github.io/pages/goals.md

 ## References
 [^1]: [Improving Urban Mobility for Women](https://newcities.org/the-big-picture-cities-foster-equity-by-improving-urban-mobility-for-women/)
 [^2]: "Even though women comprise nearly half of the population, it is surprising they account for less than one in five trips made in Indian cities."
 [Shreya Gadepalli: March 8, 2019](https://newcities.org/delhithe-big-picture-will-improve-women-get-move/)
+[^3]: "Evidence from Argentina shows that on average men and women’s commute time is roughly the same, but women travel at slower speeds and cover shorter distances."
+[Karla Dominguez Gonzalez: March 8, 2019](https://newcities.org/the-big-picture-transport-is-not-gender-neutral-womens-mobility-and-accessibility-for-better-economic-opportunities/)